 Using caissons to build the wharf structure is faster than traditional methods such as piling due to the shallow sea bed.
 A total of 222 caissons will form the permanent wharf structure of the work-in-progress mega-terminal, with 30 caissons already built as part of Phase 1 development.

 With technological advances transforming most industries, the maritime industry is shifting towards a digital future as well.
-Plans to incorporate more automation, intelligent control systems, and sustainable technologies into the new terminal shows how maritime players are harnessing new technologies to become more efficient and effective.
+Plans to incorporate more automation, intelligent control systems and sustainable technologies into the new terminal shows how maritime players are harnessing new technologies to become more efficient and effective.

 Some key innovations will include unmanned vehicles such as automated yard cranes, drones, data analytics and driver-less trucks for port transport, which will be used at the upcoming mega terminal.
-Additionally, port waters will also be managed using next generation port operations systems.
-In particular, the Next Generation Vessel Traffic Management System helps with early detection of hot spots and advising the best route for vessels to reach the berths safely and efficiently without congesting the port.
+Additionally, port waters will also be managed using next-generation port operations systems.
+In particular, the Next Generation Vessel Traffic Management System helps with the early detection of hot spots and advising the best route for vessels to reach the berths safely and efficiently without congesting the port.

-Precision and speed that comes with automated technologies will not only help in increasing the productivity of a tight labour market, but also contributes to enhancing the safety and security of Singapore’s port waters.
+Precision and speed that comes with automated technologies will not only help in increasing the productivity of a tight labour market but also contributes to enhancing the safety and security of Singapore’s port waters.

-Departing from the concept of an ordinary container terminal, plans to develop Tuas Terminal into a maritime hub with storage facilities and commercial amenities are also in the pipeline.
+Departing from the concept of an ordinary container terminal plans to develop Tuas Terminal into a maritime hub with storage facilities and commercial amenities are also in the pipeline.

-Combining both port activities and lifestyle spaces through the utilization of both above-the-ground and underground spaces at the new terminal helps add life and vibrancy to the terminal.
-By getting the public interested to visit the port, it also offers an opportunity for them to get a better understanding of the evolving maritime sector as well.
+Combining both sports activities and lifestyle spaces through the utilization of both above-the-ground and underground spaces at the new terminal helps add life and vibrancy to the terminal.
+By getting the public interested to visit the port, also offers an opportunity for them to get a better understanding of the evolving maritime sector as well.

-The maritime sector contributes around 7 percent to Singapore’s overall GDP growth, and currently employs over 170,000 workers.
+The maritime sector contributes around 7 per cent to Singapore’s overall GDP growth and currently employs over 170,000 workers.
 With this ongoing mega-project, more growth is expected in Singapore’s maritime sector.
 While the development of smarter ports creates a concern of technology taking away manual jobs, it also creates a demand for more port operators and marine engineers who are tech-savvy and ready for the future and offers opportunities for current maritime workers to upgrade their skills and develop their careers.
 With more jobs forecasted to be created in the maritime industry by 2025, this is probably the best time to join this vital, versatile, and resilient industry.